digitalohm/assimil8or-helpers/README.md

 # Thanks

-Thanks to Gimber for allowing me to ping ideas off him and formula corrections.
+Thanks to Gimber and IOManip for letting me constantly ping ideas about this, workflows and formulas.
+Many thanks for their corrections :D

 Thanks to Rossum Electro for making kewl modules, and special thanks to Marco at Rossum for putting up with my constant support requests :D